N7K4/PluralsightCertificateDownloader/README.md

 ## HTML Snippets

 Simplified HTML of a [single row](./assets/SingleRowOfHistory.html) of the history.
-I dropped the img src and teh svg path to make the html more readable.
+I dropped the img src and the svg path to make the html more readable.

 ```html
 <div data-css-prsp0g="">